demikandr/snn1337-python-package/README.md

 Overview
 --------

-spiking neural network framework
+Spiking neural network framework

 Installation / Usage
 --------------------

-To install use pip(is not available yet):
+To install use pip:

     $ pip install snn1337

 From repo with pip:

     $ git install https://github.com/demikandr/snn1337-python-package/archive/master.zip
-    +Or from repo:

 From repo if you're going to develop the package: